Yemen rebels seize UAE ship; hackers hit Israeli newspaper

 U.S. officials say the Guard under Soleimani taught Iraqi militants how to manufacture and use especially deadly roadside bombs against U.S. troops after the invasion of Iraq.
 Iran has denied that.
 Many Iranians to this day see Soleimani as a hero who fought Iran’s enemies abroad.

+Tensions have been high in the region amid a shadow war between Iran and Israel, as well as the collapse of Tehran’s nuclear deal with world powers after then-President Donald Trump in 2018 unilaterally withdrew America from the accord.
+Negotiations aimed at resuscitating the deal continue in Vienna.

-Associated Press writers Isabel DeBre in Dubai and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, Samy Magdy in Cairo and Qassim Abdul-Zahra in Baghdad contributed to this report.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.